How to make a bunch of cut flowers last even longer

 Don’t be afraid to make the stems somewhat shorter since a long stem could make the distance too long for the water to travel upward.
 And trim the stems not with scissors but with a sharp knife to keep from damaging them.

 Also remove leaves from the stems since bacteria can quickly grow when leaves fall beneath the surface of the water.
 This makes stems rot and makes flowers wilt prematurely.

 Use a clean vase

-Select an appropriate vase and wash it with soapy water.
-Simply rinsing with water isn’t enough since bacteria from previous flowers could still cling to the vase and damage the new bunch.
-Then fill the clean vase with fresh lukewarm tap water and arrange the flowers in it.
-Cut flower food could be added but is not strictly necessary.
+Select a nice vase and wash it with water and soap, so you are sure there is no bacteria left in the vase from the previous flowers.
+Then fill the clean vase with fresh tap water and arrange the flowers.
+Flower food can be added but is not necessary.

 The best spot

 Find the best place in your home to put the flowers.
 Preferably, this would be a place that receives light but not direct sunlight.
 Keep them out of a draught and away from ripening fruit and a radiator.

 Replace the water about once a week and also trim a centimetre from the ends of the stems right before putting the flowers back in the vase.
 This way, you can enjoy your beautiful flowers longer while keeping the vase clean!

 You can read more about caring for your Anthuriums here.